jazenwong/wong-blog/_posts/essay/2023-03-02-micromanaging.markdown

 The follow up thought here is, if there are situations where micromanaging is effective, how can one do it in such a way that it doesn't hurt morale?

 ---
-[1] One of my favorite sayins is that there are many ways to win.
+[1] One of my favorite sayings is that there are many ways to win.